 1) Adult children pledge to give all excess funds to their parents to spend in their retirement as they wish.
 To figure out an estimate of the excess funds, adult children and parents will first have an open conversation about their respective budgets and financial situations.
 There are probably plenty of parents who are cash-strapped, but too embarrassed to ask their children for financial help.
 This open conversation helps address this problem.

-3) If you're loaded with excess cash and want to give more than $14,000 per parent without paying extra taxes, then you can pay for your parents' expenses directly.
+3) If you're loaded with excess cash and want to give more than $17,000 per parent without paying extra taxes, then you can pay for your parents' expenses directly.
 For example, you can pay your parents' medical and dental bills.

 4) The final pledge is made in the will by the parents to leave all remaining assets with their children upon death.
 A lot of retirees tend to be asset heavy, but cash poor because they no longer work.
 Assuming the parents were fiscally responsible by not spending more than their income in retirement, adult children should be able to inherit sizable assets.
 As already mentioned, the federal estate tax exemption is $5.34 million per individual, $10.68 million per married couple.

 With this solution, we are better maximizing our money during times of need.
 I've got funds just sitting in multiple accounts trying to make money.
 Yet, I don't spend 50%+ of what I make each month.
 Instead of hoarding cash or investing my money, what if I could just let my parents utilize the excess funds as they wish to live a maximum life?
 There's no point in both of us not consuming money at an optimal level!

 If a parent is financially secure, then the parent can politely reject the offer from their kids.
 If the parent is in need of financial assistance, of course we should do all we can to make our parents' lives as comfortable as possible with the money we have.
 It's our duty.